abeskin61/Red-Hat/index.md

   ![State](State.png)

 **Note** : Although the containers are up and running, it may still take a few minutes until ownCloud is fully functional.
-To know exactly when you may start using the server, run `docker-compose logs --follow owncloud` and inspect the log output.
+To know exactly when you may start using the server, run `docker-compose logs --follow owncloud` and check the log output.
 When the output shows "Starting apache daemon...", you may access the web UI.

 ## Logging In